by Andrea M. Darcy

 Of course if you do feel you might have a mental health disorder, do seek a proper diagnosis.
 Cognitive behavioural therapy (CBT) has also been found to be helpful for treating extreme paranoia.
 And the trusting relationship therapy creates can help you understand others and their intentions better and with time feel less guarded and fearful.

 Would you like to speak to someone about your paranoia?
 Harley Therapy puts you in touch with some of the UK’s top therapists.
 Unable to reach one of our London locations?
-We also connect you with Skype therapists.
+We also connect you with online therapists.